EnKrypt/DiscordEncryption/README.md

 ---

-This project was originally inspired by [Hmeritt's discord-encryption](https://github.com/Hmerritt/discord-encryption)

-**DO NOT actually use the above linked project.
-I have found the source code to violate security conventions and intentionally obfuscate or confuse implemented functionality, pointing to ill intention or (hopefully) just negligence on the author's part.**

-**Although this current project also has some issues with ease of readability, it follows good practices, and I encourage users to review the source code before using it.**

 ## Installation
 * You will need [Bandaged BetterDiscord](https://rauenzi.github.io/BetterDiscordApp/), which will exist alongside your existing Discord installation.
 Install this first if you don't have it.
 * Take the [`encryption.plugin.js`](https://raw.githubusercontent.com/EnKrypt/DiscordEncryption/master/encryption.plugin.js) file from this repository, and put it in your plugins folder.
 You can find where your plugins folder is from `Discord User Settings -> Plugins -> Open Plugin Folder`